Hydrospheredata/mist/docs/cli.md

 ```

-Also you can run command from shell, and make back in shell after running command
+Also you can run CLI commands from shell

 ####Examples